tenzir/tenzir/.github/ISSUE_TEMPLATE/crash_report.md

 - Check if the issue can be reproduced after removing `vast.db/` (make a backup)
 - When building from source, provide the build summary, which the `configure` step displays at the end.
 Please also include the contents of the file `config.status` in the build directory.
 - Run `vast` with --verbosity=debug and show the additional log output on both the server and client-side.
+- If possible, upload the `vast.db/server.log` file, or if the data may be shared (e.g., for small test instances) a tarball of your `vast.db` folder.